 - Ability to download from D2L (some firewalls may present problems)

-Beginning in Spring 2010, the EVENING sections of the following courses will consistently be held in a hybrid format:
+The EVENING sections of the following courses will consistently be held in a hybrid format:

 - Spec Ed 353/553 Interdisciplinary Approaches to Working with Children and Youth (evening section offered Spring only)